Getting Started with Interstate 75

 MicroPython and Interstate 75

-The LED matrix drivers in our C++/MicroPython build make use of RP2040's programmable IOs and DMA to update the LEDs quickly in the background, minimising CPU usage and maximising colour depth.
+The LED matrix drivers in our C++/MicroPython build make use of RP2040 (and RP2350)'s programmable IOs and DMA to update the LEDs quickly in the background, minimising CPU usage and maximising colour depth.
 Our library will let you set individual pixels to a RGB colour value.

-You can also now use our tiny graphics library PicoGraphics on your Interstate 75, which gives you a simple way of getting text, shapes and even images onto your LED matrix.
-The code below should work on both Interstate 75 and Interstate 75 W.
+You can also use our tiny graphics library PicoGraphics on your Interstate 75 board, which gives you a convenient way of getting text, shapes, vectors and images onto your LED matrix.

 Installing our custom MicroPython build

-- Copy the .uf2 file to the RPI-RP2 drive - once you've done that Interstate 75 will reboot running Pirate brand MicroPython (it won't show up as a drive anymore).
+• Copy the .uf2 file to this drive - once you've done that Interstate 75 will reboot running Pirate brand MicroPython (it won't show up as a drive anymore).

 If you're having trouble using Thonny to communicate with your board, there's some troubleshooting suggestions at the link below: